 Experienced beekeepers may be able to test out of the Apprentice-level and go directly into the Journeyman-level class.
 Please email to inquire about taking the test: firstname.lastname@example.org

 At the time of registration, students choose whether to take the course for academic credit (one University of Montana credit in Biology) or Continuing Education Units.
-Course requirements are the same..
-Whether the course is taken for academic credit or not, assignments, quizzes and tests are part of the learning process.
+Course requirements are the same.
+Whether or not the course is taken for academic credit, assignments, quizzes and tests are part of the learning process.
 Students should be prepared to spend a minimum of three hours a week on this course.

 Beekeeping in Western Canada, T.I.
 Szabo, D.L.
 Nelson.
 Information Services, Agriculture Canada in Ottawa, Ont.
 ISBN 0662115015 (pbl.: alk.Paper).

 Participants are expected to have the textbook, which will be available through Alberta Agriculture and Rural Development.